Protocol Flow

 cohortAuthority

-Nodes independently verify that the consumer meets the payload's access conditions
+Nodes independently verify that the consumer satisfy the requisite conditions before servicing any request

-For each node that validates the conditions, a decryption fragment is provided to the consumer
+For each node that validates the conditions, a response fragment is provided to the consumer

-Once a threshold of nodes have provided their fragments, the consumer can locally combine these fragments to decrypt the content
+Once a threshold of nodes have provided their fragments, the consumer can locally combine these fragments to complete the operation

 Cohort Management